 Let’s say you have a Charlotte-based business, but you also serve clients in a far-away state like Oregon.

-By signing up with a VoIP provider like Nextiva, you get a telephone number with the Oregon area code, although you’re based in North Carolina.
+By signing up with a provider like Nextiva, you get a VoIP phone number with the Oregon area code, although you’re based in North Carolina.
 This makes customers perceive you as a local, even though you are not.

 Similarly, the auto attendant feature can make you look larger than you are.
 For example, you could be a sole proprietor but still set up your auto attendant to sound like you are a company with multiple departments.

 VoIP offers advantages over traditional phone systems with its multi-party calling capabilities.
 Organizations large and small often need a separate conference call provider that enables many people to join the same call.

 Business VoIP providers include robust conference calling features built right into their service.

 When VoIP service first rolled around, one of its most significant disadvantages was its weak call quality.
 Calls would drop for no reason, the voice quality itself was bogus, and latency was the order of the day.

 Today, as long as you have a fast and stable Internet connection, voice quality should not be an issue.
 VoIP calls tend to be crisp and clear, with no latency issues, lag, or call dropouts.
 We’ve all been on a miserable voice and video conference before.